Crisis Communication – Keeping in Touch When It Matters Most

 Your family needs to know where to meet if everything goes south.
 Imagine this scenario: there’s chaos everywhere, and you’re frantically looking for your kids while they’re blissfully unaware at their friend’s house watching cartoons.
 You’ll want everyone on the same page about where to go.

-A designated meeting spot can be as simple as “the big oak tree in the park” or “the porch of our neighbor who always has cookies.”
-Just make sure it’s somewhere safe!
+A meeting spot can be super simple.
+Think about “the big oak tree in the park” or even “the porch of our neighbor who always has cookies.”
+Who wouldn’t want to meet there?
+Just make sure it’s a safe place where everyone feels comfy.

 Choosing Your Communication Tools Wisely